mrocklin/cmsc15200/assignments/hw7/index.md

 Challenge - General Functions - 10%
 -----------------------------------

 *This section requires you to treat variables as functions.
 This is a challenging topic that we did not seriously cover in class.
-This section is challenging.
-I expect only a few students to get halfway.
-I do not expect anyone to complete it perfectly.*
+This section is challenging. *

 Build a class to represent a general real-valued function.
 The class will be able to perform the following operations